Jeimer Candelario Player Props: Nationals vs. Orioles

 Orioles Pitching Rankings

-- The pitching staff for the Orioles has a collective 8.7 K/9, which ranks 17th in the league.
+- The 8.6 strikeouts per nine innings compiled by the Orioles pitching staff ranks 19th in MLB.

-- The Orioles have the 25th-ranked team ERA across all MLB pitching staffs (5.29).
+- The Orioles have the 23rd-ranked team ERA among all MLB pitching staffs (4.97).

-- Orioles pitchers combine to surrender 22 total home runs at a clip of 1.4 per game (to rank 20th in baseball).
+- Orioles pitchers combine to give up 22 total home runs at a rate of 1.3 per game (to rank 20th in baseball).

-- The Orioles are sending Kremer (0-0) to the mound to make his fourth start of the season.
-He is 0-0 with a 9.49 ERA and eight strikeouts in 12 1/3 innings pitched.
+- The Orioles will look to Bradish (0-0) in his second start of the season.

-- In his last time out on Wednesday, the righty tossed 4 1/3 innings against the Oakland Athletics, giving up four earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.